 Keywords: Concussion, Head Trauma, Workplace Injuries, Work-Related Injuries, Occupational Medicine, Safety.

 Jackson D. Concussions in The Workplace.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.